‘Days Of Our Lives’ Weekly Preview Spoilers: Three Weddings & A Funeral

 Fans who have been tuning into the soap opera know that Justin and Adrienne have had a lot of ups and downs over the past few years.
 However, just last week they solidified their relationship but getting engaged yet again.

-The next clip reveals Eli Grant (Lamon Archey) and Lani Price (Sal Stowers) at the alter on their wedding day as their guests, including Gabi Hernandez (Camila Banus) look on.
+The next clip reveals Eli Grant (Lamon Archey) and Lani Price (Sal Stowers) at the altar on their wedding day as their guests, including Gabi Hernandez (Camila Banus) look on.
 Lani looks into Gabi’s eyes and takes off to tackle her to the ground as chaos erupts.

-Viewers know that Gabi has been blackmailing Lani, and has threatened to end Julie Williams’ (Susan Seaforth Hayes) life if she doesn’t leave Eli at the alter in front of all of their friends and family members.
+Viewers know that Gabi has been blackmailing Lani, and has threatened to end Julie Williams’ (Susan Seaforth Hayes) life if she doesn’t leave Eli at the altar in front of all of their friends and family members.

 In addition, it looks like another character could bite the dust when the promo teases a possible funeral.
 In the video, Jack, JJ, and Haley are seen seemingly leaving Lani and Eli’s wedding as they hear a scream coming from above them.